DOI-BLM/requests-arcgis-auth/README.md

-# Esri ArcGIS Authentication for Requests
+# Esri ArcGIS Authentication for Python Requests

 **Authentication handler for using Esri ArcGIS for Server and Portal (ArcGIS Online) Authentication with Python Requests**